Should We Teach Kids About Porn's Harms? Yes, and Here's How

-In one incident, for example, a 3rd-grade girl overheard a classmate say that her father made her watch videos of naked people.
-The mother of the 3rd-grader who overheard this comment says:
+In one incident, for example, a third-grade girl overheard a classmate say that her father made her watch videos of naked people.
+The mother of the third-grader who overheard this comment says:

 Because we had discussed the dangers of pornography at home, she knew how to react.
 She told her teacher, and the school responded by addressing the needs of the student and putting a stop to the father’s abuse.

 With middle schoolers and up, I recommend sitting down with them and checking out two complementary websites: Fight the New Drug and Porn Kills Love.
 Both were created by young adults who have launched a worldwide movement that uses science to educate people about the dangers of pornography.